If you have any further questions in relation to this policy, please contact our Data Protection Officer on the email address given on this website.

 We may use personal information about individuals to market our services, including by email.
-However, individuals always have the opportunity to elect not to receive further marketing information from us by writing to the Data Protection Officer, PwC, 18 CyberCity, Ebène, Mauritius or by emailing us.
-Please allow 28 days for your request to be processed.
+However, individuals have the right to object to the processing of personal data concerning him/her for such marketing by writing to the Data Protection Officer, PwC, 18 CyberCity, Ebène, Mauritius or by emailing us.

 If we collect or use personal information in ways other than as stated in this policy, we will ensure we do so pursuant to the requirements of the DP Act.

 PwC does not routinely disclose personal information to other organisations unless:

 We may also share non-personal, de-identified and aggregated information for research or promotional purposes.
 Except as set out in this policy, we do not sell or trade personal information to third parties, or allow such third parties to use that personal information.

 PwC uses a range of service providers to help us maximise the quality and efficiency of our services and our business operations (including internal business requirements, such as recruitment and human capital requirements).
 This means that individuals and organisations outside of PwC will sometimes have access to personal information held by PwC and may collect or use it from or on behalf of PwC.
 This may include, but is not limited to, independent contractors and consultants, travel service providers, mail houses, off-site security storage providers, website hosts, electronic database managers, or event managers, credit managers and debt collecting agencies.
 We require our service providers to adhere to our privacy guidelines and not to keep this information or use it for any unauthorised purposes.